enigmosity/learn-aws/developer-associate/exam-questions.md

 - control Gateway API method access with IAM *policies*, *roles* and *resource* *policies*
 - `Aws_Proxy` can be used for an API method to be integrated with a Lambda where incoming requests from the clients are passed as input to the Lambda.
 - to deploy an API, create an API deployment and associate it with a stage.
 Each stage is a snapshot of the API and is made available for the client to call.
 Stages enable robust version control of APIs.
 For each stage, optimise API performance by adjusting the default account-level request throttling limits and enabling API caching.
 In addition, can override stage-level settings for individual methods and define stage varaibles to pass stage-specific environment contexts to the API integration at runtime. *Every time you update an API, which includes modifications of methods, integrations, authorisers, and anything else other than stage settings, you must redploy the API to an existing or new stage.*
+- API Gatewau Lambda proxy integration is a mechanism to build an API with a setup of a single API method.
+The Lambda proxy integration allows the client to call a single Lambda function in the backend.
+The function accesses many resources or features of other AWS services, including calling other lambda functions.
+When a client submits a request, the API Gateway passes the entire request raw as-is to the lambda function, except the order of request parameters is not preserved.
+Configuration data for the gateway can also be included.
+A Lambda proxy integration is more potent when it is configured for an API method involving a generic proxy resource.
+The generic proxy resource can be denoted by a special templated path variable of {proxy+}, the catch-all ANY method placeholder, or both.
+The client can pass the input to the backend Lambda function in the incoming request as request parameters or applicable payload.
+The request parameters include headers, URL path variables, query string parameters, and the applicable payload.
+The integrated Lambda function verifies all of the input sources before processing the request and responding to the client with meaningful error messages if any of the required input is missing.
+If you want more information, read [this page.](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html)

 ## CloudWatch